Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 3. Make sure the water is the right depth

-At the deepest part it should be no deeper than about 2 inches.
+You probably don’t want to have a bath where the deepest part is over 2 inches.
+Birds don’t like to fully submerge themselves and won’t feel secure if they can’t stand on the bottom with their head comfortably above the surface.
 To make the bath attractive to both smaller and larger birds, try to have a deeper section and a more shallow section.
 You can tilt your saucer or add rocks to one side to vary the depth.

 4. Keep your bird bath clean

-A bird bath can become filthy pretty quickly with poop, dead bugs, and any other random things that make their way in.
+A bird bath can become filthy pretty quickly with poop, dead bugs, leaves, seed casing, algae and many other random things that make their way in.
 You need to routinely rinse off the bath and use soap if necessary.
 Fill with new water at least once a week, more often in the summer.

 5. Keep it lower to the ground